-Prof Pat Price is an academic clinical oncologist specialising in PET based molecular imaging, advanced radiotherapy techniques, translational research in oncology, medical legal issues in cancer, and is currently active in enhancing the uses of radiotherapy in cancer treatment both within the UK with advocacy through her Chairmanship of the charity Radiotherapy UK and its secretariat of the All Party Parliamentary Group for Radiotherapy (APPG-RT) and internationally through her establishing a Global coalition in radiotherapy
+Professor Pat Price is an academic clinical oncologist specialising in PET based molecular imaging, advanced radiotherapy techniques, translational research in oncology and medical legal issues in cancer.
+She is currently active in enhancing the uses of radiotherapy in cancer treatment both within the UK with advocacy through her Chairmanship of the charity Radiotherapy UK and its secretariat of the All Party Parliamentary Group for Radiotherapy (APPG-RT) and internationally through her role in establishing a Global Coalition for Radiotherapy.

 Positron Emission Tomography (PET)

-When formally a reader at Imperial College, she pioneered the use of PET molecular imaging for micro-dosing pharmacokinetic and pharmacokinetic studies of new cancer agents and developed one of the best insights into the potential of the application of this technology for oncology drug development.
-Pat Price established the European Organization for the Research and Treatment of Cancer (EORTC) Functional Imaging group, developing strategic links between oncologists and imagers and guidelines for PET in clinical trials, raising more than £20M in funding and co-founded the PET based Wolfson Molecular Imaging Centre with Prof Terry Jones at the University of Manchester
+Professor Price pioneered the use of PET molecular imaging for micro-dosing pharmacokinetic and pharmacokinetic studies of new cancer agents and developed one of the best insights into the potential of the application of this technology for oncology drug development.
+Professor Price established the European Organization for the Research and Treatment of Cancer (EORTC) Functional Imaging group, developing strategic links between oncologists and imagers and guidelines for PET in clinical trials, raising more than £20M in funding and co-founded the PET based Wolfson Molecular Imaging Centre with Professor Terry Jones at the University of Manchester.

-In response to the Covid-19 pandemic, Professor Price co-founded Global Coalition for Radiotherapy Global Coalition for Radiotherapy .
+In response to the Covid-19 pandemic, Professor Price co-founded the Global Coalition for Radiotherapy (GCR).
 Initially, this provided an international focus on sharing the challenges and opportunities facing radiotherapy delivery during the radical disruption of cancer services worldwide caused by the Covid-19 pandemic and has resulted in a group of multidisciplinary international radiotherapy professionals, industry and the wider cancer community collaborating to find short- and long-term solutions for patients during in the Covid-19 emergency and continuing through the recovery.
 A GCR task force has supported radiotherapy in Ukraine and advised the WHO on a post war recovery programme.
 Currently the GCR is working on a radiotherapy essentials document for implementation within national cancer control plans.

 Teaching and research activities

 Professor Price has trained 22 clinical research fellows in experimental medicine to research degree level (including 8 international awards).
 She lectures to the legal community and NHSLA on oncology aspects of litigation.
-She is the co-editor of the standard UK oncology textbook 'Treatment of Cancer', now in its 7th edition.
-She was President of the British Oncological Association from 2002 to 2004 and was a member of the 2008 UK Research Assessment Exercise oncology subcommittee.
-Professor Price has over 400 scientific publications and an H- index of 61.
+She is the co-editor of the standard UK oncology textbook 'Treatment of Cancer', now in its 8th edition.
+Professor Price has more than 400 scientific publications and an H- index of 63.